goldin2008/Note/interview_bq_ans.md

 how did you react to critical feedback tell me about a time when you did not have enough time and data to make a decision

+what was the most intellectually challenging project in your career tell me about a project where the goals and requirements were vague, and there was insufficient data

+disagreement with manager
+most difficult customer

+bq: 1.proudest projects->at would you do differently if you do this project again->how do you evaluate the impact ->how you dealt with impact that is different than your expectation.
+2. Handle team conflicts.

 ## 16 Leadership Principles
 - `1.
 CUSTOMER OBSESSION`: Walk us through a time when you helped a customer through a difficult process and what that looked like.